PaulDMendoza/DiabloIIIUptimeTracker/ReadMe.md

 You shouldn't make the database.
 The Entity Framework model of the database will make the database for you.

 ###Running the site
-Ensure the web.config is configured correctly.
+Ensure the Web.Config is configured correctly.

 Start the website.
 Most likely you're missing data so the site will be an empty page.
 You can use the below scripts to generate data into your database to play with instead of running the Windows Service for a month.